 - Click More > Delete

-- Under Delete By Date select All Time
+- Under Delete By Date select the down arrow to choose All Time

 - At the bottom of the page click Delete > Delete

 You can also disable recording entirely, but be aware this will disable all voice search functionality.
 There's no option to have Google delete voice searches immediately after processing them.
 But if that's what you want, here's how to do it:

 - Toggle the Voice & Audio Activity option off

 Want to keep using voice search features without Google keeping your data forever?
 You'll have to clean up your history manually on a regular basis.
 We recommend setting a reminder in your favorite calendar or to-do app.